 This chapter provides an overview of all the operating system and policies developed and overseen by the Lake County Workforce Development Board.
-This chapter includes an overview of key documents that describe the one-stop delivery system - delivered through the Job Center of Lake County and the services provided by the Job Center partners.
+This chapter includes an overview of governance documents that describe the one-stop system - led out by the Job Center of Lake County One Stop Operator and partners.